 Bistro Cultural’s artwork and greenery displayed throughout the restaurant give the restaurant a trendy vibe.
 The atmosphere is very laid back and comfortable to enjoy an early breakfast in Merida.
 I was craving some comfort food, so I decided to shy away from the traditional Mexican cuisine and ordered a Croque Monsieur.
 It was filling and the cheese was perfectly toasted- exactly as it should be!

 Other menu items include several variations of omelets, other versions of the Croque sandwich, egg dishes, and croissants.
-Or, you could opt for one of there paquetes if you’d rather.
+Or, you could opt for one of their paquetes if you’d rather.

 Some of their creative dishes include the Arab eggs with kafta which are eggs cooked in a pan with olive oil, oregano, kafta, labane, and pita bread.
 They also offer things like chilaquiles and artisanal pancakes.